kirtang708/Machine-Learning/README.md

 # Machine-Learning
-This repository about machien learning projects
+This repository about machine learning projects